-See policy in Appendix A: Add Drop Policy on page 42 or visit www.cambridgecollege.edu/add-drop-policy
+See Appendix A: Add Drop Policy on page 41 or visit www. cambridgecollege.edu/add-drop-policy

-ONLINE Process BEFORE Add/Drop Deadline
+ONLINE Process - BEFORE Add/Drop Deadline

-Students may ADD or DROP a class by the add/drop deadline listed in the Academic Calendar for the term.
+Students may ADD or DROP a class by the add/drop deadline listed in the Academic Calendar for the term, session, or subterm.
 Log in to the MyCC web portal and click on the Student Registration tab; click on add/drop courses.
+Add/Drop Deadlines may differ by school and program, and depend on when a class begins.